arlonproj/arlon/README.md

 The cluster is fully deployed once those apps are all `Synced` and `Healthy`.
 An EKS cluster typically takes 10-15 minutes to finish deploying.

-##Understanding static vs dynamic bundles & profiles
+##Behavioral differences between static and dynamic bundles & profiles

 **Static bundle**